 - Fresh apple slices for garnish

-Tips For the Mimosa Recipe
+Tips for the Apple Cider Mimosa recipe

 - Chill the sparkling wine and juice at least an hour before serving.